saade/filament-fullcalendar/README.md

 }
 ```

-You can override the `getCreateModalSubmitButtonLabel()` and `getCreateModalCloseButtonLabel()` methods to change the modal button labels to custom labels:
+You can override the `getCreateEventModalSubmitButtonLabel()` and `getCreateEventModalCloseButtonLabel()` methods to change the modal button labels to custom labels:
 ```php
 public function getCreateModalSubmitButtonLabel(): string {